 Additional Resources for Leading By Example

-- Since its inception, over 150 cities and towns in Massachusetts have earned the Green Community designation.
-In 2016, 47 communities were granted a total of more than $9.5 million for energy efficiency projects.
+- Since its inception, 210 cities and towns in Massachusetts have earned the Green Community designation.